On The Bit Tack and Apparel - Tack Shop in Ontario, Canada

 Over the course of the next several years, my parents built a stable, I went to college in Belleville, I got married and finally decided to start a family.
 During this time I took a break from riding while I raised my daughter Téa and worked full time at Atomic Energy of Canada.
 It was during this riding break that I developed a new passion.
 I began running years earlier as part of my conditioning for Gymnastics but returned to it now as a pass time and to keep myself fit.
 I eventually started participating in Triathlons and distance running events around Ontario.

-It was now time to start fresh, together with my partner, Chris Hilton and daughter Téa we moved to North Bay, Ontario.
+It was now time to start fresh, together with my new partner, Chris Hilton and daughter Téa we moved to North Bay, Ontario.
 I took a job with Cementation Canada and settled into life in a new community.
 Something didn't feel quite right.
 I knew it was time for me to revisit my passion for horses.

 In 2010 I purchased Shananigin, who I nicknamed Gus, a very large, 4 year old German Warmblood and decided to pursue my love of the art of Dressage.
-When I purchased Gus he was virtually an untrained horse and over the course of the 4 years I developed him to first level on the dressage training scale.
+When I purchased Gus he was virtually green and over the course of the 4 years I developed him to first level on the dressage training scale.
 After a heart wrenching decision, I made the decision to part ways with Gus.
 His heart wasn't in dressage and he is now happy in his work in the jumper world.

 I purchased Fantasia a beautiful Oldenburg mare from Parkwood Stables of Georgetown, Ontario.
 This mare has my heart.
 She gives me 110% every time we ride.